prasanthcodes/scene_maker_panda3d/README.md

 Delete - Delete the current model <br/>

 ### Notes
 1. Model files should be loaded from the current relative path.
-When loading from the outside current folder, there is an error occurs.
 2. when clicking on "Remove Animation" in GUI, animation names are not immediately removed, but they will not appear after the next restart.

 ### Disclaimer